miladrahimi/p-manager/README.md

 ### Migrate from the old app

+1. First set up foreign Shadowsocks servers (explained in the next section).
-1. Install and run `shadowsocks-manager` on the default port (8080).
+2. Install and run `shadowsocks-manager` on the bridge server with the default port (8080).
-2. Visit `shadowsocks-manager` in your browser, open the "Settings" tab, and import users from the old app.
+3. Visit `shadowsocks-manager` in your browser, open the "Settings" tab, and import users from the old app.
-3. Run `docker compose down` for the `shadowsocks` (old) app.
+4. Run `docker compose down` for the `shadowsocks` (old) app.
-4. Run `docker compose down` for the `outline-bridge-server` app.
+5. Run `docker compose down` for the `outline-bridge-server` app.
-5. Update the `shadowsocks-manager` HTTP port to 80 in the `configs/main.local.json` file.
+6. Update the `shadowsocks-manager` HTTP port to 80 in the `configs/main.local.json` file.
-6. Run `docker compose down` and `docker compose up -d` for the `shadowsocks-manager` app.
+7. Run `docker compose down` and `docker compose up -d` for the `shadowsocks-manager` app.
-7. In the "Setting" tab, update `Shadowsocks Host` and `Shadowsocks Port` to work like before.
+8. In the "Setting" tab, update `Shadowsocks Host` and `Shadowsocks Port` to work like before.

 ### Setting up Shadowsocks servers